Types of computer monitors | What is a monitor and its functions explainer

 8 Different types of computer monitors and their functions

-There are different types of monitors available in the market; they may vary in shapes, sizes, function and colours.
+There are different types of monitors available in the market; they may vary in shape, size, function, and color.

 Here is a list of 8 types of computer monitors for you:-